 Have you woken up in the middle of the night, sweating, after a nightmare that something in your wedding doesn’t go to plan?
 “What if the venue forget?
-What if the dress is five times too small?
-What if the stylist lets me down?”.
+The dress is five times too small!
+Or the venue stylist lets me down?”
 These are the thoughts that go through every single bride and groom’s mind in the run up to the wedding.
-That’s why making a back-up plan helps, so you know that if the worst comes to the worst, the day won’t be ruined.
+That’s why having a wedding back up plan will help, so you know that if the worst comes to the worst, the day won’t be ruined.

 You know what make-up products suit your skin best.
-Always have a trial run with your chosen stylist before your wedding so they know your hair and skin better and avoid any disastrous mistakes on the big day, ie, all your curls not holding or your face looking like it’s been on a sunny holiday without your body.
+Always have a trial run with your chosen stylist before your wedding so they know your hair and skin.
+This will prevent any disastrous mistakes on the big day.
+For example: your curls not holding or your face looking like it’s been on a sunny holiday without your body.
 You will feel more relaxed knowing your stylist is creating the look you want.

-If a mishap happens with your wedding flowers, for example, they wilt or the buds don’t open due to the weather, you can always rely on the good old supermarkets.
+If a mishap happens with your wedding flowers, for example, they wilt or the buds don’t open due to the weather.
+A quick trip to the supermarket could just sort you out.
 On the morning, send trusted friends and family to the nearest supermarket and grab the best-looking flowers (that match your theme).
 You can create your own bouquet by combining together the different colours and flowers.